Wing welcomes first full-time first sergeant

-The 445th Airlift Wing has a new full-time Active Guard/Reserve first sergeant to take care of the needs of wing Airmen who have issues outside of the scheduled unit training assembly weekends.
+The wing has a new full-time Active Guard/Reserve first sergeant to take care of the needs of wing Airmen who have issues outside of the scheduled unit training assembly weekends.
 Master Sgt.
 Rebeccah Stammen assumed the position January 2021 and will hold the position until January 2024.

+The AGR position of first sergeant is new for the 445th Airlift Wing.
+It was decided that to better serve the full-time reservists at the wing, a full-time first sergeant was needed.

+Stammen still serves as the first sergeant for the 445th Mission Support Group and 445th Airlift Wing Staff.
+Adding this new position to her resume is something she said is needed and she’s ready to take on the role.

 |Date Taken: